-- 1 The TNC positions the tool in the spindle axis to the entered setup clearance above the workpiece surface at rapid traverse FMAX. - 2 The tool moves at the programmed feed rate for pre-positioning to the starting plane.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - 2 The tool moves at the programmed feed rate for pre-positioning to the starting plane.
 The starting plane is derived from the algebraic sign of the thread pitch, the milling method (climb or up-cut milling) and the number of threads per step. - 3 The tool then approaches the thread diameter tangentially in a helical movement.
-Before the helical approach, a compensating motion of the tool axis is carried out in order to begin at the programmed starting plane for the thread path. - 4 Depending on the setting of the parameter for the number of threads, the tool mills the thread in one helical movement, in several offset movements or in one continuous movement. - 5 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 6 At the end of the cycle, the TNC retracts the tool at rapid traverse to the setup clearance, or-if programmed-to the 2nd setup clearance.
+Before the helical approach, a compensating motion of the tool axis is carried out in order to begin at the programmed starting plane for the thread path. - 4 Depending on the setting of the parameter for the number of threads, the tool mills the thread in one helical movement, in several offset helical movements or in one continuous helical movement. - 5 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 6 At the end of the cycle, the TNC retracts the tool at rapid traverse to the setup clearance, or-if programmed-to the 2nd setup clearance.